scot00671234/coinfeedly-finance/replit.md

   - Added proper data parsing for market data to prevent toFixed() errors
   - Implemented HTML escaping for article content to prevent XSS issues
   - Railway deployment now fully functional with working frontend and backend
+  - Fixed Railway production build to use actual React frontend instead of simplified HTML
+  - Updated nixpacks.toml to use standard npm build process for proper React app deployment
+  - Confirmed Railway deployment will now show the same React UI as development environment
+  - Railway build process now correctly builds and serves the full React application with all features

 ## User Preferences